- Alternatively, the game will be released as a whole for the New 3DS.

 - The game would likely take cues from Shin Megami Tensei in not trying to present any path as inherently better than the other, and would instead allow players to decide for themselves which path is more worth it.

 - Alternatively, the third path will be concluded with a Bittersweet Ending, better than the two alternatives, but still rife with tragedy.
-Mixing things with previously mentioned guesses, perhaps the final path will show a time traveling Kamui who not only grew stronger and savvier, but also became much more cynical and ruthless, and convinced that the best way to deal with the crisis at hand is to pull a Leto II, building a military dictatorship to deal with whatever threat the two realms will face down the line while mercilessly slaughtering anyone standing in his/her way and accepting that s/he'll be remembered as despicable tyrant.
+Mixing things with previously mentioned guesses, perhaps the final path will show a time traveling Kamui who not only grew stronger and savvier, but also became much more cynical and ruthless, and convinced that the best way to deal with the crisis at hand is to pull a Leto II, building a military dictatorship to deal with whatever threat the two realms will face down the line while mercilessly slaughtering anyone standing in their way and accepting that they'll be remembered as despicable tyrant.

 - It should be noted as a possible point against a team-up between Hoshido and Nohr that Fire Emblem Cipher will represent If with three decks.
 The decks consist of one for Hoshido, one for Nohr, and likely one for the Third Path.
 Now, if the third path was Hoshido and Nohr coming together, would it really need to have its own deck?